 - Even if the left bundle branch block is new, the occlusion may not be total, in which case PCI does not confer any survival benefit.

-A separate article is devoted to ischemia interpretation in the setting of left bundle branch block (LBBB) and general aspects of left bundle branch block (LBBB).
+Separate chapters are devoted to ischemia interpretation in the setting of left bundle branch block (LBBB) and general aspects of left bundle branch block (LBBB).

 - Readers Rating

 STEMI equivalents are conditions in which the 12-lead ECG may not display ST segment elevations, but the condition must be managed as STEMI.
 These conditions include right ventricular infarction, posterolateral (posterior, inferobasal) infarction and left bundle branch block (LBBB).